A to Z Index

 The Mausoleum of Ibsen, William Archer, http://www.ibsen.net/index.gan?id=35363&subid=0

 Henry Arthur Jones (1851-1929), was a contemporary of Arthur Wing Pinero and George Bernard Shaw and "a leading dramatist of his day...although his gift for comic aphorisms was inferior to Wilde's and his characters rarely as fascinating as Pinero, his best works remain interesting period pieces" [Oxford Companion] He was the Madison Square Theatre stage director in 1885.
-Jones and Saints and Sinners Other EJ Phillips plays by Jones included Heart of Hearts, Judah, Middleman, Wealth and Welcome Little Stranger.
+Jones and Saints and Sinners Other plays by Jones EJ PHillips acted in included Heart of Hearts, Judah, Middleman, Wealth and Welcome Little Stranger.

 RF Dietrich, Henry Arthur Jones, The Earnest Victorian, British Drama http://chuma.cas.usf.edu/~dietrich/britishdrama2.htm#Jones http://en.wikipedia.org/wiki/Henry_Arthur_Jones